tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 <sup><i>\**gets pinged*\*</i></sup>

 During the qualifiers for Raleigh, there was a bug in the game that allowed you to identify if enemies have used consumables through fog, such as using a Smoke of Deceit.
 This bug was already on the books as being banned since Bangkok, but teams that didn't attend that event didn't get the memo.
-Na\`Vi Junior was one of those teams.
+NAVI Junior was one of those teams.
 They went on to beat AVULUS in the WEU qualifiers.

-AVULUS reviewed the replay and was like yo what the hell they used bugs.
-Then ESL was like yea u rite and disqualified Na\`Vi.
-Then social media was like bruh like 20 other teams used this bug too.
-Then ESL was like fuuuuuuck, ok we'll look into it.
-Then ESL looked into it and ultimately concluded that Na\`Vi was still DQ'd and everyone else would either be fined or warned.
+AVULUS reviewed the replay and was like *yo wtf they used bugs*.
+Then ESL was like *yea u rite* and disqualified NAVI.
+Then social media was like *bruh like 20 other teams used this bug too*.
+Then ESL was like *fuuuuuuck, ok we'll look into it*.
+Then ESL looked into it and ultimately concluded that NAVI was still DQ'd because they used the bug way more than other teams and everyone else would either be fined or warned.

 For a more thorough account, [x42bn6 documented the entirety of the drama on Liquipedia.](https://liquipedia.net/dota2/Smoke_of_Deceit_exploit_controversy)

-Despite the setback, the boys kept their nose to the grindstone and eventually qualified to EWC and TI out of Western Europe.
-A rightful way to earn the promotion from Junior to Na`Vi main's squad.
+Despite the setback, the boys kept their noses to the grindstone and eventually qualified to EWC and TI out of Western Europe.
+A rightful way to earn the promotion from Junior to NAVI main's squad.

 **What would success look like?** At 16 years and 210 days, Niku will be the second youngest player to ever compete at TI.
 The first? <span class="spoiler">2015 Sumail.
 16 years and 176 days.
 And he won it.</span>